top of page

 Patellar Luxation

+Patellar luxation happens when the kneecap moves out of its normal alignment.
 While more commonly associated with smaller breeds, it can also affect some Basset Hounds.

 Signs may include: